© Nicolaus Czarnecki

 Stop by during program hours for ongoing activities and investigations.
-The Hands-On Laboratory is open on Tuesday, Thursday, and Friday mornings during the school year and Saturday afternoons year-round.
+The Hands-On Laboratory is open Tuesday – Friday mornings during the school year and Saturday afternoons year-round.
 View the Museum's daily schedule for up-to-date program times and topics.

 School groups should plan to split their students into small groups of no more than 15 – 20 students.
 Most groups stay for about 20 minutes.